vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 [Source query](https://dune.com/queries/2297708/3764348)

-**Governance asset**
+### Governance Token: MON

+DeFi Franc draws inspiration from Liquity, but sets itself apart by initializing DAO governance and having the ability to update the system with new features.
+Governable aspects of the system include:

+* Add new collateral types, including an associated Stability Pool and oracle
+* Adjust system parameters, including set oracle pricefeed, set minimum collateral ratio before triggering liquidation (101%-1000%), set critical collateral ratio before triggering Recovery Mode (101%-1000%), set min/max borrow fee (0%-10%), set Liquidation Reserve fee (1-200), set minimum borrow amount (0-10,000), and set min redemption fee (.1%-10%)
+* Introduce a whitelist for DCHF redemptions (note: this is seperate from repaying debt, and governance cannot prevent depositors from withdrawing their collateral)
+* Upgrade to a new AdminContract, TroveManager, and BorrowingOperations contract

-DeFi Franc draws inspiration from Liquity, but sets itself apart being governed by a DAO and having the ability to update the system with new features.
-While the protocol's documentation allows for additional collateral types and native leverage on crypto-assets and LP Tokens, the core team currently has no plans to add new collateral types.
-If additional collateral were to be considered in the future, it may involve staked ETH.
-Nevertheless, it's important to note that Moneta DAO has discretion over supporting new collateral types for DCHF.
+While the protocol allows for additional collateral types and native leverage on crypto-assets and LP Tokens, the core team currently has no immediate plans to add new collateral types.
+The team believes based on informal discussion, if additional collateral were to be considered in the future, it may involve staked ETH.
+Nevertheless, Moneta DAO has discretion over supporting new collateral types for DCHF, and the 4-of-6 multi-sig has the power to enact it.

 The protocol's backing for DCHF can be found at

 * Trove Manager Address: 0x99838142189adE67c1951f9c57c3333281334F7F for native ETH and wBTC deposits, and
-* MON Staking: 0x8Bc3702c35D33E5DF7cb0F06cb72a0c34Ae0C56F for DCHF deposits.
+* MON Staking: 0x8Bc3702c35D33E5DF7cb0F06cb72a0c34Ae0C56F for MON deposits.

 Governance assets are governed by Moneta DAO, the entity in charge of the DCHF ecosystem.